-Bok choy is an Asian vegetable that is a member of the cabbage family.
-Filled with nutrients, the plant’s wide leaves and tender stems add flavor to stir fry, salad and steamed dishes.
+Bok choy, an Asian vegetable, is a member of the cabbage family.
+Filled with nutrients, the plant’s wide leaves and tender stems add flavor to stir fry, salad, and steamed dishes.
 Choose the smaller plants when harvesting bok choy.
 They have a smoother, less acidic flavor and work best for fresh recipes.
-The time on when to pick bok choy will depend on the variety.
-There are two ways on how to harvest bok choy, which will depend on the time of year and what use you have for the vegetable.
+The time when to pick bok choy will depend on the variety.
+There are two ways to harvest bok choy, which depend on the time of year and what use you have for the vegetable.

 Bok Choy Seed Harvest

 Bok choy is a cool season vegetable like all the cruciforms.
 However, it is more tolerant of extremes than common cabbage.
 You can sow in spring or late summer for a fall harvest.